 - if you are from a Non-English Speaking Background

 - country of origin of your parents and yourself

 - which languages you speak and are spoken at home

 - whether you have been in out-of-home care

 - how you found out about the scholarship

-Note for Principals: Please be aware that your statement is a critical component of the application form and your feedback is given considerable weight in the process of panel deliberations.
-The panels are looking for feedback that goes well beyond simple confirmation that the student is enrolled in your school.
+Note for Principals: Please be aware that your reference is a vital component of the application form and your feedback is given considerable weight in the process of panel deliberations.
+The deliberation panels are looking for feedback that goes well beyond simple confirmation that the student is enrolled at your school.

 SUBMITTING YOUR APPLICATION

 Once you have finalized your application and all elements are complete (including references as required) you can submit it for review.

 Applications must be submitted by 11.59pm on Monday 26 February 2018.